frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/leave-policy.md

 ## 1. How to create a Leave Policy

-To create a new Leave Policy:

-1. Go to: Leave Policy > New.
+1. Go to Leave Policy list, click on New.
 1. Select the Leave Type and enter its Annual Allocation.
 1. Save and Submit.